 The application Process

-The Rutland City Police Department has a step plan in place that all officers’ salaries are based upon.
+The Rutland City Police Department has a 15 step pay plan in place that all officers’ salaries are based upon.
 The salaries are negotiated between the Police Union and the City as part of their contract.
 As of 7/1/21, the current salary range is $25.65-$32.53.
-The current step plan has a starting salary for an officer with no experience of $21.75 per hour (called an academy rate).
-Upon graduating from the Vermont Police Academy and obtaining Level III Law Enforcement Certification, the pay increases to $25.52 per hour.
+The current step plan has a starting salary for an officer with no experience of $22.19 per hour (called an academy rate).
+Upon graduating from the Vermont Police Academy and obtaining Level III Law Enforcement Certification, the pay increases to $25.65 per hour.
 Generally, it takes approximately 8 to 10 months from the date of hire to obtain Level III certification.
-Currently certified Level III officers starting salary is at least $25.52, and a currently certified Level III officer has the potential to be hired into range, at the discretion of the Chief of Police.
+Currently certified Level III officers starting salary is at least $25.65, and a currently certified Level III officer has the potential to be hired into range, at the discretion of the Chief of Police.
 Officers assigned to night shift also receive a night differential.
 Based on the current union contract, pay rates will increase by 1.5% for contract year 2022 and another 1.5% increase for contract year 2023.

 The Rutland City Police Department Patrol Division works 12 hour shifts, beginning at 0600 each day.
 Day shift is from 0600 – 1800 and night shift is from 1800 – 0600 hours.
 Officers assigned to the patrol division have a three day weekend every other week.
 Three day weekends begin on Friday, and a patrol division officer will have Friday, Saturday and Sunday off on a weekend they are not scheduled to work.

 The Department recognizes 14 paid holidays per year, with three (3) of those holidays being “super holidays”.
 Officers who work those holidays on their regularly assigned shift are paid at two and one half times their normal rate of pay.